Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 • It’s only compatible with Enphase solar systems and Enphase microinverters.

-• It needs to be connected to the internet at all times, but it does have an included sim card inside of it to make sure it constantly is.
+• It needs to be connected to the internet at all times, but it has an included sim card inside of it to make sure it is.

 What is the Tesla Powerwall 2?